omkar-magar03/omkar-magar03/README.md

 Here are some of the projects I've worked on:-

 -   **[AI-Models-and-Gen-AI](https://github.com/omkar-magar03/AI-Models-and-Gen-AI):** My explorations into various AI models, AI Agents and the exciting field of Generative AI.
--   **[Deep-Learning-With-PyTorch](https://github.com/omkar-magar03/Deep-Learning-With-PyTorch):** A collection of notebooks and projects exploring deep learning concepts with PyTorch.
+-   **[Deep-Learning-With-PyTorch](https://github.com/omkar-magar03/Deep-Learning-With-PyTorch):** A collection of notebooks exploring deep learning concepts with PyTorch.
 -   **[titanic-kaggle](https://github.com/omkar-magar03/titanic-kaggle):** My approach to solving the classic Kaggle problem of predicting survival on the Titanic.
 -   **[hackerrank](https://github.com/omkar-magar03/hackerrank):** A repository containing my solutions to various problems on HackerRank.